tytydraco/yessleep/out/Its_been_a_year_since_my_kids_built_the_Leprechaun_trap_I_think_you_should_know_what_happened.md

 The twins were wailing in terror.
 I slowly rose from the bed, calm and cool.
 I asked him what did he want.

-In a deep voice and with a thick Irish accent muttered out, “What’s mine.”
+In a deep voice and with a thick Irish accent he muttered out, “What’s mine.”
 His scraggly finger pointed to Janet.

 She muttered out, “M...m...me?”